 On July 1, 2020, the Company issued \$1.0 billion aggregate principal amount of 2.800% Senior Notes due July 15, 2030.
 The Senior Notes were sold to a group of financial institutions as initial purchasers who subsequently resold the Senior Notes to non-U.S. persons pursuant to Regulation S under the Securities Act, and to persons reasonably believed to be qualified institutional buyers pursuant to Rule 144A under the Securities Act at a purchase price equal to 99.921% of their principal amount.
 Interest on the Senior Notes is payable semi-annually in arrears on January 15 and July 15.
-The Senior Notes may be redeemed in whole or in part by the Company (a) at any time prior to April 15, 2030 at a redemption price equal to 100% of the principal amount of the Senior Notes, plus the Applicable Premium (as calculated in accordance with the indenture governing the Senior Notes), and any accrued and unpaid interest, if any, on the principal amount of Senior Notes, plus any accrued and unpaid interest, if any, on the principal amount of the Senior Notes, plus any accrued and unpaid interest, if any, on the principal amount of the Senior Notes, plus any accrued and unpaid interest, if any, on the principal amount of the Senior Notes, plus any accrued and unpaid interest, if any, on the principal amount of the Senior Notes, plus any accrued and unpaid interest, if any, on the principal amount of the Senior Notes, plus any accrued and unpaid interest, if any, on the principal amount of the Senior Notes, plus any accrued and unpaid interest, if any, on the principal amount of the Company's obligations under the Senior Notes are guaranteed on a senior, unsecured basis by the Company's domestic wholly owned subsidiaries, and the indenture governing the Senior Notes contains covenants, events of default and other customary provisions with which the Company was in compliance as of March 31, 2024.
+The Senior Notes may be redeemed in whole or in part by the Company (a) at any time prior to April 15, 2030 at a redemption price equal to 100% of the principal amount of the Senior Notes, plus the Applicable Premium (as calculated in accordance with the indenture governing the Senior Notes), and any accrued and unpaid interest, if any, on the principal amount of Senior Notes being redeemed to, but excluding, the redemption date.
+The Company's obligations under the Senior Notes are guaranteed on a senior, unsecured basis by the Company's domestic wholly owned subsidiaries, and the indenture governing the Senior Notes are guaranteed on a senior, unsecured basis by the Company's domestic wholly owned subsidiaries, and the indenture governing the Senior Notes are guaranteed on a senior, unsecured basis by the Company's domestic wholly owned subsidiaries, and the indenture governing the Senior Notes contains covenants, events of default, and other customary provisions with which the Company was in compliance as of June 30, 2024.